-The presence of a warm season results in an elevation of the timberline up to 4,000 m NN; individual polylepis stands reach up to 4,500 (5,300) m NN (◘ Fig. E-46a).
-Páramos are replaced by Puna, initially moist Puna with cushion plants such as Azorella compacta (◘ Fig. E-47), more southerly dry puna with xerophytic tussock grasses such as Festuca orthophylla (◘ Fig. E-48), Stipa ichu, and others, until a desert puna with many salars (salt pans) predominates in the orobiome III area (Lauer 1975, Chong-Diaz 1988) (► Fig. E-46c,d).
-Correspondingly, soils of the alpine stage change in a southerly direction from peaty soils to chestnut soils and serosems to solonez and solonchak.
+The presence of a warm season results in an elevation of the timberline up to 4,000 m asl.; individual Polylepis stands reach up to 4,500 (5,300) m asl. (◘ Fig. E-46a).
+Páramos are replaced by Puna, initially moist Puna with cushion plants such as Azorella compacta (◘ Fig. E-47), more southerly dry puna with xerophytic tussock grasses such as Festuca orthophylla (◘ Fig. E-48), Stipa ichu, and others, until a desert puna with many Salars (salt pans) predominates in the orobiome III area (Lauer 1975, Chong-Diaz 1988) (► Fig. E-46c,d).
+Correspondingly, soils of the alpine belt change in a southerly direction from peaty soils to chestnut soils and syrosems to solonez and solonchak.

 A very detailed ecological and also microclimatic study of the Puna in NW Argentina between 22 to 24 1/2°S is available from Ruthsatz (1977).